jdruiter/energietool_standalone/README.md

 $python manage.py createsuperuser

 # TODO
-1. Check if the data in EnergyPrice and GasPrice tables are complete: every day and every hour should be present
+1. Check if the data in Energyprice and Gasprice tables are complete: every day and every hour should be present
 2. Check the files inside management/commands/ and run some commands to test the API